ANNOUNCEMENT: NAPC II

 The site offers camping and spillover will be at a neighbor’s land.
 There are a number of motels and hotels at interesting, small Northern California neighboring towns within 20 minutes or so.

-The ticket price hasn’t been finalized but it will likely be $150 early bird price for NAPC Weds thru Fri and $150 for NCPC portion Fri-Sun. $275 for a combined ticket for all 5 days.
+The ticket price hasn’t been finalized but early bird rates will likely be $180 for NAPC Weds thru Fri and $195 for NCPC portion Fri-Sun. $350 for a combined ticket for all 5 days.
 There will likely be a small camping fee.
 Meals are not included in this price.
 As the event gets closer there will be several price increases.
 Motels and other lodging options are 20 minutes drive away.

 NCPC has put a lot of effort into bringing members of underserved communities to their event and this will carry over to NAPC.
 The NAPC I working group on Decolonizing permaculture: indigenous peoples, minorities, cultural diversity produced a series of recommendations to take into consideration when planning NAPC II, as did an LGBT working group.
 All of this should assist us to include a greater diversity of participants this year.